 What is Scotch whisky, where and how is produced and which are the best producing countries?

 Whisky is a brandy that comes from malt, barley, rye, or wheat distillation.
-In practice, through distillation, ethyl alcohol is extracted from a low-grade beer and then is processed with a second distillation, refined in a cask, then the whisky is bottled.
+In practice, through distillation, ethyl alcohol is extracted from a low-grade beer and then processed with a second distillation, refined in a cask, and then the whisky is bottled.

 Which countries produce whisky?

-Each country has its production and distillation method, starting from different essential ingredients.
-The Scotch Single Malt, for example, is produced exclusively from the distillation of fermented barley malt.
-Bourbon must have at least 51% of corn, Rye 51% of rye.
-In Irish whiskey is allowed any blend.
+Bourbon must contain at least 51% corn, while rye must contain at least 51% rye.
+In Ireland, whiskey can be made in any combination.
 Even oats are contemplated, as long as there is malt, even in small doses.

 We will try to show you how distillation works and what it is.
 We will talk about the history of Gaelic brandy, the famous uisge beatha, and how these distillates have evolved over the centuries.